Here are five reasons why meeting planners choose Rapid City to make a BIG impression with their meetings and conventions attendees!

 THE CULTURALLY RICH HISTORY INSPIRES ATTENDEES

 What better way to appreciate your nation than visiting the monuments and landmarks that proudly display the history of America?
-From the awe-inspiring Mount Rushmore to the legendary Native American landmarks like the Crazy Horse Memorial and Devils Tower National Monument, Rapid City and the surrounding area is overflowing with bucket-list experiences.
+From the awe-inspiring Mount Rushmore to the legendary Native American landmarks like Crazy Horse Memorial and Devils Tower National Monument, Rapid City and the surrounding area is overflowing with bucket-list experiences.

 THERE ARE MANY INDUSTRY INTELLIGENCE RESOURCES